Eligibility of blind and other print-disabled persons for loan of library materials:

 We can now accept faxed, emailed, or photocopied signatures.

 The goal of the program is to provide you with books that you will enjoy reading.
-One of the first things we do with all new patrons is to establish a unique patron profile.
-We use the information gathered directly from you and from your application to prepare guidelines for our computer to send you books that fit your interests and reading needs.
+One of the first things we do with all new patrons is establish your unique patron profile.
+We will use your reading preferences to generate a selection of books for you that will fit your interests and reading needs.

 Request List Only:

-You may choose books yourself by requesting specific book numbers from the catalogs.
-Then mail, fax, email, or phone in your order.
-You can call to request specific book titles and authors even if you do not see them in our catalogs.
-You can also enter them directly into your request file using our online public access catalog (OPAC) at https://webopac.klas.com/nv1aopac/index.jsf
+You may request specific books from our catalogs by the book number and send to us by mail, fax, email, or phone in your order.
+You can also call to request specific book titles and authors even if you do not see them in our catalogs.
+You can submit requests directly to your account using our online public access catalog (OPAC) at https://webopac.klas.com/nv1aopac/index.jsf

-Generally, when you return a book to us, it is checked in the day of receipt and another will be sent out the next business day.
-We recommend that you return a book as soon as you have finished reading it so that there is no interruption in service.
+Generally, when you return a book cartridge to us, it is checked in the day of receipt and another is sent out the next business day.
+We recommend that you return a book cartridge to us as soon as you have finished reading it so that there is no interruption in service. many patrons like to have two cartridges out at a time, so they have one to listen to while the other is in the mail to or from us.

-You may call the Library toll-free from anywhere in Nevada by dialing 1-800-922-9334.
+You may call the library toll-free from anywhere in Nevada by dialing 1-800-922-9334.
 Carson/Reno area residents can call (775) 684-3354.
 Our office is open 8:00 a.m. to 4:30 p.m.
 Monday through Friday.
-Voice mail is available 24 hours a day; calls during business hours will occasionally roll to voice mail when all of our lines are in use, but we will call you back as soon as possible.
+Voice mail is available 24 hours a day; calls during business hours will occasionally roll to voice mail when all of our lines are in use, but we return your call as soon as possible.

-All books and equipment from this service travel by mail postage-free marked “Free Matter for the Blind or Handicapped”.
-Your welcome letter, catalogs, talking books, and equipment will arrive at different times.
+All books and equipment from this service travel by mail postage-free as “Free Matter for the Blind or Handicapped”.
 Because all materials are mailed postage-free, we cannot guarantee when your materials will arrive.
+Your welcome letter, talking book cartridge , and equipment may arrive at different times.
 Please be patient.

-Each container has a slot with a mailing label card.
-Your address is on one side; the title of the books on the cartridge are on the other.
-When you have finished with the cartridge, remove and discard the card from the slot so the library's address label is visible.
-Then drop the book into any postal drop box or take it to your local post office.
+Each cartridge comes inside a case with a slot containing a mail card.
+Your address is on one side of the card; the titles of the books on the cartridge are printed on the other.
+Under the mail card is a permanent label with our address.
+When you have finished listening to the books on the cartridge, remove and discard the mail card from the slot so the library's address label is visible.
+Then put it in your outgoing mail, drop the case into any postal drop box, or take it to your local post office.

 Tagging Defective Books:

-If one of the books is not playing properly for any reason, please place a rubber band around the cartridge.
-If you would like the book again to finish reading it, please call us.
-If we do not hear from you, we will not send that book back to you after it is repaired.
+If one of the cartridges is not playing properly for any reason, please place a rubber band around the cartridge when you return it.
+If you would like any of the title on the cartridge again to finish reading ones that did not play, please call us.
+If we do not hear from you, we will not send that cartridge again.

 Program Summary of Services: